cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 and provide endpoints for clients to retrieve light commits and light welcomes.
 Further, it SHOULD provide an API to retrieve proof of memberships for arbitrary leaves, and an API to retrieve the full tree.

+# Open Questions

+**Proposals:** In this document, we have assumed that light clients don't need to see or validate proposals.
+This is clearly true for proposals that just modify the tree, e.g., Add/Update/Remove, but less clear for proposals such as PreSharedKey and GroupContextExtensions, and even less clear for custom proposals.
+We may want to define a way that an application could enable light clients to verify some proposals.
+A light client can verify the signature on a proposal given a tree slice for the signer, but more mechanism might be needed to allow a light client to verify that a proposal was actually included in a Commit.

+**Slimming Down Further:** We have assumed that LeafNode and GroupInfo messages are small enough that it's acceptable for light clients to have to download them.
+However, these messages themselves can be large, e.g., due to large extensions.
+It may be desireable to define lighter variants of these structs, for example:

+* Defining a variant of GroupInfo that is intended for members of the group, who do not need to receive a copy of the GroupContext extensions.
+* Updating the tree hash algorithm for leaf nodes so that a light client could receive and verify a subset of a leaf node (e.g. only the signature key and credential)

 # Tree Slices